2024-learn/kubernetes-in-depth/README.md

       - Validating private-hosted websites like within an organization eg, intranet, payroll: you can host your own private CA. Some of the public CAs above have private offerings of their services which you can deploy internally within your company.
 Then you can have the public key of your internal CA server installed on all your employees' browsers to establish secure connectivity within your organization.

     - Summary:
-      - Ad admin generates a key pair for securing SSH, while the web server issues a key-pair for securing the website with HTTPS.
-The certificate authority generates its own set of key pair to sign certificates.
+      - Ad admin generates a key pair for securing SSH, while the web server issues a key-pair for securing the website with HTTPS (servver certificates).
+      - The certificate authority generates its own set of key pair to sign certificates (root certificates).
 The end user only generates a single symmetric key.
 Once the user establises trust with the website, they can use username and password to authenticate to the webserver.
-      - The web server can request a certificate from the client to validate that the client is who they say they are, in which case the client must generate a pair of keys and a signed certificate from a certified CA and send that certificate over to the browser.
+      - The web server can request a certificate from the client (client certificate) to validate that the client is who they say they are, in which case the client must generate a pair of keys and a signed certificate from a certified CA and send that certificate over to the browser.
       - The reason we do not generate a certificate to access a browser is because TLS client certificates are not generally implemented on web servers, and if they are it’s done as part of the process under the hood, so a normal user doesn't have to generate and manage certificates manually.
       - The whole infrastructure including the CA, servers, the people and the process of generating, distributing and maintaining certificates is known as *Public Key Infrastructure (PKI)*.
       - You can encrypt/decrypt data with either the public key or private key, however, you cannot encrypt data with one and decrypt with the same.